Credit Suisse AG Sells 14,438 Shares of Life Storage, Inc. (NYSE:LSI)

-Credit Suisse AG lowered its position in Life Storage, Inc. (NYSE:LSI – Get Rating) by 9.9% in the fourth quarter, HoldingsChannel.com reports.
-The fund owned 131,461 shares of the real estate investment trust’s stock after selling 14,438 shares during the quarter.
-Credit Suisse AG’s holdings in Life Storage were worth $20,137,000 at the end of the most recent reporting period.
+Credit Suisse AG reduced its position in shares of Life Storage, Inc. (NYSE:LSI – Get Rating) by 9.9% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 131,461 shares of the real estate investment trust’s stock after selling 14,438 shares during the period.
+Credit Suisse AG owned 0.16% of Life Storage worth $20,137,000 at the end of the most recent quarter.

-Other large investors have also recently bought and sold shares of the company.
-Moors & Cabot Inc. bought a new position in shares of Life Storage in the third quarter valued at approximately $25,000.
-Hexagon Capital Partners LLC bought a new position in Life Storage in the 4th quarter worth approximately $29,000.
-Total Clarity Wealth Management Inc. bought a new position in Life Storage in the 4th quarter worth approximately $38,000.
-Covestor Ltd bought a new position in Life Storage in the 4th quarter worth approximately $41,000.
-Finally, James Investment Research Inc. bought a new position in Life Storage in the 4th quarter worth approximately $44,000.
-Institutional investors own 91.67% of the company’s stock.
+Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
+State Street Corp raised its position in Life Storage by 11.3% in the fourth quarter.
+State Street Corp now owns 3,952,007 shares of the real estate investment trust’s stock worth $605,368,000 after acquiring an additional 400,350 shares during the period.
+Goldman Sachs Group Inc. raised its position in Life Storage by 33.3% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 490,363 shares of the real estate investment trust’s stock worth $75,114,000 after acquiring an additional 122,628 shares during the period.
+ETF Managers Group LLC bought a new stake in Life Storage in the fourth quarter worth about $2,061,000.
+Nuveen Asset Management LLC raised its position in Life Storage by 21.1% in the fourth quarter.
+Nuveen Asset Management LLC now owns 861,085 shares of the real estate investment trust’s stock worth $131,901,000 after acquiring an additional 150,055 shares during the period.
+Finally, Summit Global Investments raised its position in Life Storage by 28.5% in the fourth quarter.
+Summit Global Investments now owns 22,281 shares of the real estate investment trust’s stock worth $3,413,000 after acquiring an additional 4,946 shares during the period.
+91.67% of the stock is currently owned by institutional investors.

-The business also recently disclosed a quarterly dividend, which was paid on Tuesday, April 26th.
-Investors of record on Thursday, April 14th were given a $1.00 dividend.
+The company also recently disclosed a quarterly dividend, which was paid on Tuesday, April 26th.
+Investors of record on Thursday, April 14th were paid a dividend of $1.00 per share.
 The ex-dividend date was Wednesday, April 13th.
 This represents a $4.00 annualized dividend and a yield of 3.42%.
 Life Storage’s dividend payout ratio is currently 117.30%.

-In related news, CEO Joseph Saffire sold 9,000 shares of the business’s stock in a transaction on Friday, March 11th.
-The shares were sold at an average price of $130.95, for a total value of $1,178,550.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, Director Stephen R. Rusmisel sold 2,500 shares of the business’s stock in a transaction dated Friday, March 18th.
-The stock was sold at an average price of $135.03, for a total transaction of $337,575.00.
+In other Life Storage news, Director Stephen R. Rusmisel sold 2,500 shares of the business’s stock in a transaction that occurred on Friday, March 18th.
+The shares were sold at an average price of $135.03, for a total value of $337,575.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Joseph Saffire sold 4,000 shares of the business’s stock in a transaction that occurred on Thursday, March 17th.
+The stock was sold at an average price of $134.54, for a total transaction of $538,160.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 15,500 shares of company stock worth $2,054,285 over the last ninety days.
-0.50% of the stock is currently owned by insiders.
+In the last ninety days, insiders have sold 15,500 shares of company stock valued at $2,054,285.
+0.50% of the stock is owned by corporate insiders.

-LSI has been the subject of several research analyst reports.
-Zacks Investment Research cut shares of Life Storage from a “buy” rating to a “hold” rating in a research report on Wednesday, May 25th.
-JPMorgan Chase & Co. lifted their target price on shares of Life Storage from $142.00 to $154.00 and gave the stock a “neutral” rating in a report on Monday, April 4th.
-BMO Capital Markets lowered shares of Life Storage from an “outperform” rating to a “market perform” rating and lowered their target price for the stock from $150.00 to $130.00 in a report on Thursday, May 19th.
-Raymond James lowered their target price on shares of Life Storage from $145.00 to $125.00 in a report on Monday, May 23rd.
-Finally, Truist Financial decreased their price target on shares of Life Storage from $138.00 to $132.00 and set a “hold” rating for the company in a report on Wednesday.
-Five investment analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-According to data from MarketBeat.com, the company currently has an average rating of “Buy” and an average price target of $146.20.
+Several analysts have commented on LSI shares.
+Zacks Investment Research lowered shares of Life Storage from a “buy” rating to a “hold” rating in a research report on Wednesday, May 25th.
+Raymond James lowered their price objective on shares of Life Storage from $145.00 to $125.00 in a research report on Monday, May 23rd.
+StockNews.com started coverage on shares of Life Storage in a research report on Thursday, March 31st.
+They issued a “hold” rating on the stock.
+Truist Financial reduced their target price on shares of Life Storage from $138.00 to $132.00 and set a “hold” rating for the company in a research note on Wednesday.
+Finally, JPMorgan Chase & Co. lifted their target price on shares of Life Storage from $142.00 to $154.00 and gave the stock a “neutral” rating in a research note on Monday, April 4th.
+Five analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+According to MarketBeat.com, the company presently has a consensus rating of “Buy” and a consensus price target of $146.20.

 Life Storage Company Profile (Get Rating)